JunYuHuang/top-connect-four-cli/README.md

 - Allows 2 human players to play against each other.
 - Player 1 is always assigned the black pieces.
 - Player 2 is always assigned the white pieces.
-- The player who starts first is randomly chosen.
+- The player whose turn starts first is randomly chosen.

 ## Quick Start